 - Can you operate your firearm effectively from inside your vehicle?

-- Have you ever fired through glass?
+- Have you ever fired your gun through glass?
 (Flying glass could cut you or damage your eyes.)

 - Are you and your companions prepared for the discharge of a firearm in a confined space?
 (This is extremely loud.)

 - Is everyone prepared to move when the time comes?